Southern Ocean overturning circulation: Upper cell

 The upper cell is driven by wind generated flow, a result of the Westerlies, that brings water from the Circumpolar Deep Water (CDW) to the surface.
 Zonal wind stress induces upwelling near the pole and downwelling at the equator due to the zonal surface-wind maximum.
-This wind-driven circulation is also called the Deacon cell and acts to overturn water supporting the thermal wind current of the ACC and creating a storage of potential energy.
+This wind-driven circulation is also called the Deacon cell and acts to overturn water supporting the thermal wind current of the Antarctic Circumpolar Current (ACC) and creating a storage of potential energy.
 This upper cell process is also known as Ekman transport.

 The meridional overturning flow is from the north to the south in deep waters and from the south to the north at the ocean surface.
 At the surface deep waters are exposed to the atmosphere and surface buoyancy forces.
 There is a net gain of buoyancy in the upper cell as a result of the freshening of the water caused by precipitation and the melting of sea ice during summer (on the Southern Hemipshere).
 This buoyancy gain transforms the waters into lighter, less dense waters, such as Subantarctic Mode Water (SAMW) and Antarctic Intermediate Water (AAIW).
 Around 22 ± 4 Sv of the total upwelled water in the overturning circulation is transformed into lighter waters in the upper cell.
 The overturning process of density surfaces is balanced through the baroclinic instability of the thermal wind currents.
-This instability flattens the density surfaces and the transport towards the poles resulting in energetic, time-dependent eddying motions.
+This instability flattens the density surfaces and the transport towards the poles, resulting in energetic, time-dependent eddying motions.
 The potential energy from the wind-driven circulation is then flattened out by eddies.

 Missing-mixing paradox

 The missing-mixing paradox assumes that dense water is upwelled through the thermocline to close the circulation.
 To achieve this, vertical mixing is needed in the thermocline, which is not observed.
-Instead, dense water from sinking regions returned to the surface in nearly adiabatic pathways along density isopycnals, which was already written by Harald Sverdrup (oceanographer).
+Instead, dense water from sinking regions returned to the surface in nearly adiabatic pathways along density isopycnals, which was already written by Harald Sverdrup.